Rotator Cuff Related Shoulder Pain

 What are the causes?

-The exact cause is not always known, but there are several factors that can contribute towards it:
+The exact cause is not always known, but there are many factors that can contribute towards it:

-- Sudden increase in load and demand placed on the tissues that is different to your normal activity, such as decorating a room.
+- Sudden increase in load or demand placed on the shoulder, such as: decorating a room or moving house

-- Repetitive activities that continually overload the tissues.
+- Repetitive activities that continually overload the shoulder

 What can I do to help myself?